Workers Compensation Insurance for South Carolina Businesses

 What South Carolina Employers Need to Know About Workers Comp

-South Carolina law generally requires businesses with four or more employees to carry workers compensation insurance.
-This applies to full-time and part-time employees alike, and penalties for non-compliance can include fines, stop-work orders, and personal liability for the business owner.
+South Carolina law generally requires businesses with four or more employees to carry workers compensation.
+This applies to both full-time and part-time workers.
+Penalties for non-compliance can include fines, stop-work orders, and personal liability.

-Beyond the legal requirement, workers compensation is designed to help protect both your employees and your business.
-When a work-related injury or illness occurs, a workers comp policy is designed to help cover medical treatment, lost wages during recovery, and rehabilitation costs, providing a structured path forward for your employee without exposing your business to a direct lawsuit in most cases.
+Workers comp is designed to help protect your employees and your business.
+If a work-related injury or illness occurs, a policy can help cover medical treatment, lost wages, and rehab costs.
+This gives your employee a path forward without exposing you to a direct lawsuit in most cases.

 Get My Quote →